Outbound & Lead Gen

 MailerLite uses shared IP addresses on standard plans.
 A dedicated IP is available on Enterprise plans, which gives high-volume senders more control over sender reputation.
 For most small agencies sending under 50,000 emails per month, shared infrastructure from a reputable provider is adequate.

-On analytics, Brevo Business includes more advanced reporting — heat maps, click maps, send-time optimization, and A/B testing.
+On analytics, Brevo Standard includes advanced reports, A/B testing, and AI send-time optimization.
+Professional adds Analytics Studio dashboards and deeper segmentation controls.
 MailerLite Advanced includes A/B testing and click maps but charges for advanced automation features.
 For most solo agencies, the default open rate, click rate, and unsubscribe tracking available on both tools' base paid plans is sufficient.

 Best fit scenarios